hneutr/dotfiles/readme.md

 		- autowrite/autowriteall not working? maybe because I use c-c to escape?
 	- code:
 	- writing:
 		- set up plugin settings (goyo/pencil)
 		- set 'writing' settings
-		- pencil fixes:
-			- address that stupid unmapping of <cr> in insert in the middle of a paragraph
+			- set pencil width to 80 (why it is 74 is beyond me)
+			- <leader>P for vim-pencil
+			- <leader>W for goyo.vim
 - tmux:
 - bashrc:
 	- add in yaml file for "this file should be sourced afterwards with this command" for conf function